ksu-cs-textbooks/cis400/content/D-milestones/08-milestone-6.md

 * You will need to update your UML to reflect your current code

-* YOu will need to update your tests to reflect changes to your Data project
+* You will need to update your tests to reflect changes to your Data project

 ### Assignment requirements: